 Commercial Use: Parks and other infrastructure along the Seawalk may be considered pockets of permissible use for vendors, with commercial uses allowed and managed in certain areas but generally not allowed on the Seawalk itself.
 The Seawalk should form a recreation corridor that runs parallel to the shopping corridor on South Franklin.
-As the Seawalk develops, it will be important to define management boundaries between CBJ departments, while managing all areas cohesively with clearly defined limits on the types and locations for commercial use.
+As the Seawalk develops, it will be important to define management boundaries between CBJ departments, while managing all areas cohesively with clearly defined limits on

-between Egan Drive and Willoughby Avenue is an opportunity for placemaking by adding landscaping and visibly appealing fencing to an area with increased pedestrian traffic.
+Seawalk access area along Gold Creek between Egan Drive and Willoughby Avenue is an opportunity for placemaking by adding landscaping and visibly appealing fencing to an area with increased pedestrian traffic and providing a gateway to the Aak'w Kann district.